RaturiAR7/dsaProblems/README.md

 # dsaProblems
-Add DSA problems
+Add DSA problems in c++.

+## Steps for making your first Pull Request
-# Create an issue
+Create an issue

-# Get it assigned
+Get it assigned

-# Fork Repository
+Fork Repository

-# Clone the your repository
+Clone the forked repository

-# Contribute
+Contribute

-# Review
+Review

-# Create Pull Request
+Create Pull Request